City-Skylines-Modding/City-Skylines-Mod/.github/CONTRIBUTING.md

 15. Ensure your changes are not overly complicated.
 16. Ensure your changes are not overly clever.

+### Readme

+#### Main Readme

+If you want to add a new mod to the main readme, you must add the following information:

+- Mod Name
+- Description
+- Author
+- Status

+The available statuses are:

+- Research
+- In Progress
+- Bug Fixes
+- Completed
+- Deployed

 ### Bug Reports

 1. Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/City-Skylines-Modding/City-Skylines-Mod/issues)